HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 There are various types of FDs one can open.
 These are as follows:

 • Regular Fixed Deposit – The most common type of FD, this is for anyone below the age of 60 years.
-You deposit money for a fixed tenure which can lie between seven days to ten years.
+You deposit money for a fixed tenure which can lie between 7 days to 10 years.
 Hence, you get regular interest on the FD which is usually higher than savings account returns.

 • Flexi Fixed Deposit – This type of FD is linked to your savings account.
-Whenever savings account reaches a threshold, the extra amount is transferred to the FD.
-Alternatively, when the savings account fund decreases, FD amount is transferred back.
+Whenever a savings account reaches a threshold, the extra amount is transferred to the FD.
+Alternatively, when the savings account fund decreases, the FD amount is transferred back.
 This gives a better interest rate on the principal amount.
-Flexi FD is available at most National and Private banks.

-• Tax Saving Fixed Deposit – This gives you tax exemption of up to Rs 1.5 lakh on the principal amount, in a calendar year.
+• Tax Saving Fixed Deposit – This gives you a tax exemption of up to Rs 1.5 lakh on the principal amount, in a calendar year.
 This is as per Section 80C of the Income Tax Act.
 But there is a lock-in period of 5 years, during which you cannot withdraw any amount from the FD.
-There is also facility of only one time lump-sum deposit.

 • Senior Citizens’ Fixed Deposit – This is available for citizens above 60 years of age.
-The tenures are flexible and the interest rate is approximately 0.25% – 1% higher than regular FD account.
+The tenures are flexible and the interest rate is approximately 0.5% – 1% higher than a regular FD account.

 • Shareholders’ Fixed Deposit – This is not available at banks.
-This can be accessed through corporates, NBFC, HFC.
-Although this is only accessible by individuals who hold shares of that particular establishment.
-Here also you get 0.25% – 1% extra interest rate on the FD than regular FD.
+This can be accessed through corporates, NBFC, and HFC.
+Although this is only accessible to individuals who hold shares in that particular establishment.
+Here also you get a 0.5% – 1% extra interest rate on the FD than regular FD.

 Calculation of Fixed Deposit

 Basically, for opening an FD you pay a principal amount.
 Then you receive an interest on the principal amount after every specific interval.
-But there are two ways for calculating the interest you receive after every interval.
+But there are two ways to calculate the interest you receive after every interval.
 This differs as follows:

 Non-Cumulative Fixed Deposit

-Under non-cumulative FD, the interest rate is calculated via simple interest method.
+Under non-cumulative FD, the interest rate is calculated via a simple interest method.
 Therefore, the interest gets calculated on the same initial principal deposit every interval.
-For example, if the principal amount was Rs 100 and the interest rate was 10%, then the interest earned will be Rs 10 after every interval.
-Thus, after 5 years, your total earning will be Rs 150.
+For example, as you can see in the image above, if your principal amount is Rs 100 and the interest rate is 10%, then the interest earned would be Rs 10 making it Rs 110 in the first year and so on.
+Thus, after 5 years, your total earnings will be Rs 150.

-Also, the interest is paid out either monthly or quarterly or half-yearly or annually, as per your choice.
+Also, the interest is paid out either monthly, quarterly, half-yearly or annually, as per your choice.
 You can withdraw the interest after every interval.
 Thus, overall this is a better option for pensioners looking for a regular source of income without too much risk.

 Cumulative Fixed Deposit

-On the other hand, cumulative FD calculates the interest via compound interest method.
-Therefore, the principal+interest of one year becomes the principal of the consecutive year.
-For example, the principal amount was Rs 100 and interest rate was 10%, then amount earned after first year will be Rs 110.
-This amount will become principal for second year, and interest earned on it at 10% will be Rs 11.
-Thus, amount for second year will be Rs (110+11=) 121.
-Now, Rs 121 will be principal for third year.
-Similarly, total earning after 5 years will be Rs 161.
+On the other hand, cumulative FD calculates the interest via the compound interest method.
+Therefore, the principal amount plus interest amount of 1 year becomes the principal amount of the consecutive year.
+For example, as you can see in the image above, if your principal amount is Rs 100 and the interest rate is 10%, then the interest earned would be Rs 10 making it Rs 110 in the first year and then Rs 110 will become the principal amount for the second year, and similarly the interest earned on it at 10% will be Rs 11 making it Rs 121.
+Now, Rs 121 will be the principal for the third year.
+Similarly, total earnings after 5 years will be Rs 161.

 You can use this FD calculator to figure out the earnings for your FD.
 Moreover, in cumulative FD the interest is compounded every quarter or year and paid at the time of maturity.
 So you cannot withdraw the interest after every year.
 This method also helps to substantially grow your savings.